History of Tulsa, Oklahoma: Railroads: 1882–1901

 Throughout the 19th century, the Native American tribes were made to accept a number of treaties that further reduced the size of their lands and introduced new tribes into Indian Territory.
 White settlers continued to push forward, and in 1892 the land was officially opened and all tribal members were forced to accept individual allocations of land.
 By 1898, the city had a population of 1,100.
 The city of Tulsa was incorporated in 1899.
 The 1900 U. S. census reported a population of 1,390.

-The first newspaper in Tulsa, the Indian Republican, began publication in 1893.
-It was renamed Tulsa World in 1905.
-Eugene Lorton bought an interest in the paper in 1911, and it was owned by the Lorton family until 2013.
+The first newspaper in Tulsa, The Tulsa Review, began publication in 1893.
+Another newspaper, the New Era, was launched in 1895 to appeal to business leaders desiring positive stories about the city.
+The New Era was later renamed the Indian Republican and the Tulsa World in 1905.
+Eugene Lorton bought an interest in the Tulsa World in 1911, and it was owned by the Lorton family until 2013.

 The first telephone system in Tulsa was begun in 1899 by Robert H. Hall, who linked 80 subscribers.
 In 1903, he sold his system to the Indian Territory Telephone Company (ITTC), then based in Vinita, Oklahoma.
 The Pioneer Telephone and Telegraph Company bought ITTC on July 8, 1904, becoming the sole provider of telephone service in Tulsa.

 In 1900, Rev. C. W. Kerr arrived in Tulsa as the first permanent Christian minister.
 He organized the First Presbyterian Church of Tulsa, and remained as its senior minister until he retired in 1941.
 He also played a significant role in the growth of Tulsa.